-I am happy with Trevor and his legal team, very happy – the degree of empathy and professionalism afforded to me was exceptional.
+I am happy with Trevor and his legal team, very happy.

 I would recommend Trevor Ward of Fletchers to anyone who needs an expert in clinical negligence.
 The degree of empathy shown by all those involved in achieving the recognition that my injury was attributable to the BP cuff was very welcome.

 I believe the result significant and important to many more people who may have suffered the same injury, albeit without realising.